Blog

 This technique turns otherwise unusable hilly land into productive farmland.

-How Is Terrace Farming Done in Hilly Areas:
+How Does Terrace Farming Work in Hilly Regions

 Terrace farming today combines modern technology with age-old wisdom.
 While automated irrigation systems maximize water use, drones and imagery from satellites aid in crop health and erosion risk monitoring.
 Construction is accelerated by heavy equipment, including terracing plows, which makes it more effective than manual labor.
 Soil fertility is improved by sustainable methods like organic farming and agroforestry, which involves growing trees next to crops.
 Digital platforms also improve market accessibility and profitability by bringing terrace farmers and purchasers together directly.